saquib-hussain/saquib-hussain/README.md

 I’m Saquib Hussain working as software engineer currently living in Chennai(India).

-Interested in Data driven problem using ML, DL.
+Interested in data driven problem using ML, DL.

 currently learning Image/video processing using OpenCV and PyTesseract